Does Alpecin Actually Work? My Personal Review of Caffeine Shampoo

 My gently receding hairline was a tolerable part of the aging process but the widening bald patch was simply too unsettling to ignore.
 Looking like the portly drunk member of Robin Hood's Merry Men was not how I'd envisioned myself in middle age.
 Faced with this looming problem, I turned to the age-old solution to the male crisis: I buried my head in the sand and prayed for a miracle.

 In the meantime, my girlfriend began talking about this wonder shampoo that her cousins were using in Germany.
 It contained caffeine, she said, and apparently her cousins all had thick bushy afros thanks to this magic elixir.
 I laughed and thought about Germans tipping jugs of black coffee over their hair.
 Skeptical, I vowed to forget about such folly.

 Four months ago, while shopping for toiletries, I came across this caffeine shampoo in the hair section.
 It caught my attention because it looked like a bottle of bicycle oil had been accidentally placed amongst the hair products.
 But the words 'caffeine shampoo,' 'hair energizer,' 'reduces hair loss,' 'stimulates hair roots' were all clearly printed across the bottle, which distinctly affirmed that it was not bicycle oil.
 This was Alpecin C1, the legendary caffeine shampoo.
 "What the heck," I thought, "why not?!"
 So I bought the shampoo and felt like a dupe.

 Alpecin C1 is a shampoo that contains caffeine.
 Pretty weird, huh?
 I mean, why put caffeine in a shampoo?
-Well, Dr Wolff-Research, the people behind the product, claims that the caffeine actually promotes hair growth and stengthens hair.
+Well, Dr Wolff-Research, the people behind the product, claims that caffeine actually promotes hair growth and strengthens hair.

 Alpecin caffeine shampoo is targeted at men who are losing their hair to male pattern baldness (also known by the sexier term Androgenetic Alopecia).
 This covers about 80% of all male hair loss victims.
 Hair loss in men occurs when the hair follicles (which grow the hair and hold it in place) start to shrink.
 Shrinking hair follicles leads to thinner, shorter hair, which eventually stops bothering to grow at all.
 For this, you can thank your genes and hormones, notably dihydrotestosterone (DHT), which is converted from testosterone.